SUSE-Cloud/keystone-hybrid-backend/README.md

 # hybrid SQL and LDAP backends for OpenStack Keystone

+**The code in this branch is only for development and should not be used.
+It is meant to be an in-between branch for switching from one stable release to the next.
+Check out one of the stable/* branches instead.**

 This project provides two alternative backends for Keystone:

 ## The Identity Backend

 This allows authentication with LDAP **and** SQL while using the SQL backend for all the usual operations.
 No users or groups are copied from LDAP.
 LDAP users are assigned a default role and tenant when they first login if they don't already have one (user_project_metadata table).
 For granting roles to users (`keystone user-role-add`), only the user id from LDAP is inserted into the SQL backend.

-The code in this branch has only been tested on the **stable/havana** branch of OpenStack Keystone!
-Check out the other git branches if you need code for different OpenStack releases.

 * * *